Pebble transducers with unary output: Preliminaries

 We define two other models.
 Their definition is nearly the same, except that the external functions of $\oras$ have type $A^* \rightarrow \Nat$ and $\nu(q,i)$ is defined in a slightly different way: \begin{itemize} \item in a \emph{two-way transducer with external blind functions}, we define $\nu(q,i) \defined \exte(w)$.
 The external function is applied to $w$ without marking the current position; \item in a \emph{two-way transducer with external marble functions}, we define $\nu(q,i) \defined \exte(w[1{:}i])$.
 The external function is applied to the prefix of $w$ stopping at the current position. \end{itemize}

 \subparagraph*{Pebble, blind and marble transducers.} We now describe the transducer models using the formalism of external functions.
-These are not the original definitions from \cite{bojanczyk2018polyregular,doueneau20,nguyen2020comparison} (we are closer to the nested transducers of \cite{lhote2020pebble}), but the correspondence is straightforward.
+These are not the original definitions from \cite{bojanczyk2018polyregular,doueneau20,nguyen2020comparison}, but the correspondence is straightforward, as soon as we know that pebble automata can only recognize regular languages.

 \begin{definition} For $k \ge 0$, a \emph{$k$-pebble} (resp. \emph{$k$-blind, $k$-marble}) \emph{transducer} is: \item \begin{itemize} \item if $k =0$, a two-way transducer; \item if $k \ge 1$, a two-way transducer with external pebble (resp. blind, marble) functions that are computed by $(k{-}1)$-pebble (resp. $(k{-}1)$-blind, $(k{-}1)$-marble) transducers. \end{itemize} \end{definition}